 Collaborative Project (2 weeks)

-For the final two weeks, small teams will work together to identify a prospective idea for a connected product of the future, prepare a working prototype and deliver supporting process and outcome documentation.
+For the final two weeks, small teams will work together to identify a prospective idea for a connected product, prepare a working prototype and deliver supporting process and outcome documentation.

 For the outcome Students will prepare:

 a functional specification (engineering) including circuit diagrams, etc.